 What makes it different from most noise reducers is how it works.
 Instead of using phase cancellation or spectral subtraction (which can make your audio sound weird or thin), Brusfri uses targeted gating across different frequency bands.
 This means it mutes the noise without messing up the phase or tone of your actual recording.

-The interface is clean and easy to understand.
-You get controls for Threshold, Attack, Release, and a few others that let you fine-tune how aggressive the noise reduction is.
-There’s also a Mix knob so you can blend the processed signal with the dry one if full reduction sounds too harsh.
+The interface is simple and easy to use.
+You can adjust controls like Threshold, Attack, Release, and others to fine-tune how much noise reduction you want.
+Thereâs also a Mix knob, so you can blend the processed sound with the original if full reduction feels too harsh.

 Main features: